maplibre/martin/docs/src/sources-sprites.md

   sources:
     # SVG images in this directory will be published under the sprite_id "my_sprites"
     my_sprites: /path/to/some_dir
+  # This tells Martin to handle images in directories as Signed Distance Fields (SDFs)
+  # Images are handled as a signed-distance field (SDF) allow their color to be set at runtime in the map redering enines.
+  # Defaults to `false`.
+  make_sdf: false
 ```

 The sprites are now avaliable at `/sprite/my_images,some_dir.png`/ ...